-Given that dinosaurs and mammals are separate branches of the evolutionary family tree, how can this possibly have worked out this way?
+Given that dinosaurs and mammals are different branches of the evolutionary family tree, separated for tens of millions of years, how can this possibly have worked out this way?

-By way of background, the word “ulna” means “elbow” in Latin.
+(By way of background, the word “ulna” means “elbow” in Latin.
+“Humerus” means “shoulder” in Latin.
+“Femur” means “thigh” in Latin.
 “Tibia” means “shin bone” in Latin.
-“Fibula” in Latin means “brooch”, somehow evoking the notion that the tibia and fibula together supposedly look like a clasp or brooch.
+“Fibula” in Latin means “brooch”, somehow evoking the notion that the tibia and fibula together supposedly look like a clasp or brooch.)

 We now return to the question presented.
 Given that dinosaurs and mammals are separate branches of the evolutionary family tree, how can this possibly have worked out this way?